X Men Logo

 X-Men Emblem

-The X-Men visual identity system is not streamlined because different logos are used on the posters and posters of different movies.
+The X-Men visual identity system is not streamlined because different logos are used on posters for different movies.
 As for the comic book emblem, it has contained the letter “x” in a ring in recent years.
 It is a simple symbol built on a minimalist design.

 X-Men Symbol